-This vote is advisory and therefore not binding on the Company, the Compensation Committee or the Board of Directors.
-However, the Board of Directors and the Compensation Committee value the opinions of our stockholders and to the extent there is any significant vote against the named executive officer compensation as disclosed in this proxy statement, we will consider our stockholders' concerns, and the Compensation Committee will evaluate whether any actions are necessary to address those concerns.
+This vote is advisory and therefore not binding on Sealed Air, the Compensation Committee or the Board of Directors.
+However, the Board and its Compensation Committee value the opinions of our stockholders and to the extent there is any significant vote against the named executive officer compensation as disclosed in this proxy statement, we will consider our stockholders' concerns, and the Compensation Committee will evaluate whether any actions are necessary to address those concerns.

-Our Board of Directors recommends a vote FOR the approval of the compensation paid to Sealed Air Corporation's named executive officers, as disclosed in this proxy statement pursuant to Item 402 of Regulation S-K, including the Compensation Discussion and Analysis, compensation tables and narrative discussion.
+The Board recommends a vote FOR the approval of the compensation paid to Sealed Air Corporation's named executive officers, as disclosed in this proxy statement pursuant to Item 402 of Regulation S-K, including the Compensation Discussion and Analysis, compensation tables and narrative discussion.